GregoireBergamo/uav-drone-project/README.md

   <img src="drone_project_map.PNG" width="600" title="Arena Sketch">
 </p>

 The arena for the final demonstration is shown in the figure above.
-The task you are required to complete in this arena is composed of multiple phases:
+The task we are required to complete in this arena is composed of multiple phases:
 * The drone takes off from a take-off pad placed within the starting region.
 * Thanks to the optic-flow sensor and a z-range finder the drone can track its